-The following table presents fees billed for professional audit services rendered by Ernst & Young LLP for the audit of the Company's annual financial statements for the years ended December 31, 2010 and 2009 and fees billed for other services rendered by Ernst & Young LLP during those periods.
+The following table presents fees billed for professional audit services rendered by Ernst & Young LLP for the audit of the Company's annual financial statements for the years ended December 31, 2011 and 2010 and fees billed for other services rendered by Ernst & Young LLP during those periods.

-Years Ended
+Years s Ended

-December 31,
+Decen nber 31,

-2010 2009(4)
+2011 2010(5)

-Audit Fees (1) \$784,325 \$ 893,904
+Audit Fees (1) \$831,050 \$784,325

 Audit-Related Fees (2) 1,611

-Tax Fees (3) 139,750 258,893
+Tax Fees (3) 146,498 161,551

-Total \$925,686 \$1,152,797
+All Other Fees (4)

-(1) Audit Fees include fees associated with the annual audit, reviews of the Company's quarterly reports on Form 10-Q, consultation regarding accounting and reporting matters related to the audit, review of documents filed with the SEC and an attestation report on the Company's internal control over financial reporting for 2010 and 2009.
+Total \$977,548 \$947,487

-- (2) Audit-Related Fees principally include technical research tools and assistance in assessing the impact of proposed standards, rules or interpretations by the SEC, FASB, or other regulatory or standard-setting bodies. - (3) Tax Fees consist of tax return preparation fees, tax services other than those directly related to the audit of the income tax provision, review of state and local income tax planning opportunities, foreign tax research and international transfer pricing analysis. - (4) Fees reported for 2009 include payments made in 2010 for fees incurred for 2009 and may not match those fees reported in the Company's 2010 Proxy Statement.
+- (1) Audit Fees include fees associated with the annual audit, reviews of the Company's quarterly reports on Form 10-Q, consultation regarding accounting and reporting matters related to the audit, review of documents filed with the SEC and an attestation report on the Company's internal control over financial reporting for 2011 and 2010. - (2) Audit-Related Fees principally include technical research tools and assistance in assessing the impact of proposed standards, rules or interpretations by the SEC, FASB, or other regulatory or standard-setting bodies. - (3) Tax Fees consist of tax return preparation fees, tax services other than those directly related to the audit of the income tax provision, review of state and local income tax planning opportunities, foreign tax research and international transfer pricing analysis. - (4) All Other Fees consist of fees other than Audit Fees, Audit-Related Fees and Tax Fees. - (5) Fees reported for 2010 include payments made in 2011 for fees incurred for 2010 and may not match those fees reported in the Company's 2011 Proxy Statement.

-Policy on Audit and Finance Committee Pre-Approval of Audit and Non-Audit Services of Independent Public Accountants meeting.
+Policy on Audit and Finance Committee Pre-Approval of Audit and Non-Audit Services of Independent Public Accountants its next meeting.
 These services may include audit services, audit-related services, tax services and other services.
 With some exceptions for certain longer-term projects, pre-approval is generally provided for up to one year, is detailed as to the particular service or category of services and is generally subject to a specific budget.
 The independent public accountants and management are required to periodically report to the full Audit and Finance Committee regarding the extent of services provided by the independent public accountants in accordance with this pre-approval, and the fees for the services performed to date.
 None of the services provided by the independent public accountants under the categories Audit-Related and Tax described above were approved by the Audit and Finance Committee pursuant to the waiver of pre-approval provisions set forth in Rule 2-01(c) of Regulation S-X.

-The Audit and Finance Committee's policy is to pre-approve all audit and non-audit services provided by the independent public accountants, either by a quorum of the Committee at any meeting or by the Committee's authorized delegate for approvals between meetings, all of which are reported to the Committee at its next
+The Audit and Finance Committee's policy is to pre-approve all audit and non-audit services provided by the independent public accountants, either by a vote of a quorum of the Committee at any meeting or by the Committee's authorized delegate for approvals between meetings, all of which are reported to the Committee at